Sacred Heart Cathedral, Wellington

-On or near 8 December each year (the feast of the Immaculate Conception) there is celebrated a special Mass to renew the 1855 consecration of Wellington to Our Lady under that title and to protect the city from earthquakes.
+On 13 July 2018, the main cathedral building was closed for seismic strengthening and renovation.
+After the $13 million renovation and strengthening the cathedral reopened in June 2024.

-Basilica
+History

 The first church to be built on the Hill Street site was the wooden, neo-Gothic, St Mary's Cathedral, blessed and opened in 1851.
 It was gutted by fire on 28 November 1898, during repainting.
 It was decided that a new cathedral should be erected near Mt Victoria and a parish church built on the site of the old cathedral.